ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 {: .note }
 > [Finding the Root Data Entity](root-data-entity.md#finding-the-root-data-entity) can be harder for consumers of detached crates, particularly if the platform serving the _RO-Crate Metadata File_ is unable to ensure the URI path ends with `…/ro-crate-metadata.json`.

+Note that a detached RO-Crate may still use `#`-based local identifiers for [contextual entities](contextual-entities.md).

 ## RO-Crate Metadata File (`ro-crate-metadata.json`)